mcnamacl/risk_extractor_microservice/readme.md

 ### Evaluation Setup

-The fine-tuned model was evaluated against the base TinyLlama (intermediate) model using **207 held-out examples** from the training dataset.
+The fine-tuned model was evaluated against the base TinyLlama (intermediate) model using **207 held-out examples** from the [training dataset](https://huggingface.co/datasets/gretelai/gretel-financial-risk-analysis-v1/blob/main/README.md).
 These examples were not used during fine-tuning and were reserved exclusively for evaluation.

 All experiments were conducted on an **A100 GPU** to ensure consistent performance measurements.

-The task focuses on **financial risk extraction and abstraction**, where the objective is to generate **structured, semantically transformed outputs** rather than reproducing or paraphrasing the source text.
+The task focuses on **financial risk extraction and abstraction**, where the objective is to generate **structured outputs that reflect semantic transformation**, rather than direct reproduction or paraphrasing of the source text.

+Model inference settings: top_p=0.95, temperature=0.5, num_beams=4, repetition_penalty=1.5

 ### Metrics and Methodology